Do You Need a Passport to Cruise?

 The daily planner will tell you if a passport in port is required and an announcement from the cruise director during arrival.

-If you get to the gangway and realize you forgot the passport back in your room, security will ask you to go get it.
-Remember, cruise lines do not make the rules — they must follow local regulations at every port they visit.
+If you get to the gangway and realize you forgot your passport in your room, security will ask you to get it.

-As of 2023, visitors to the Caribbean islands of Martinique and Guadeloupe must possess a valid passport.
 Those on a closed-loop cruise without a passport must remain on board.
 The French government mandates that all visitors, even those on brief visits, have a valid passport.

 Does Puerto Rico Require a Passport?

-An example of this would be if you were taking a one-way cruise from San Juan, Puerto Rico to Port Canaveral, Florida.
+An example of this would be if you were taking a one-way cruise from San Juan, Puerto Rico, to Port Canaveral, Florida.
 A passport will be required to board the ship.

 Where Can I Cruise Without a Passport?